Life Of–Press page

 The frets on my guitar are worn almost flat.
 There are some tiny intonation issues and places where strings buzz against frets.
 I took the twelve-string to Ron at St. Paul Guitar repair.
 He looked the guitar over.
 He picked up the guitar and sighted down the fretboard.
 He said, “The frets are flat.
 There might be some buzzing or intonation issues.
 Do you like the way it sounds?”
 I said, “I love the way it sounds.”
 He handed the guitar back over the counter to me and said, “Then I won’t fix it for you.”

 I try to play the guitar for one or two hours before recording.
-Something needs warming up.
+It seems something needs warming up.
 Maybe the back of the twelve-string needs to be physically warmed up, or my fingertips need a certain pliability.
 At some point the guitar settles down and the little concert hall inside opens for business.

 I like the physicality of playing 12-string.
 I don’t use a pick.
 If I’m drifting off to sleep at night and feel my fingertips throbbing I know I had a good day.

 Sometime in the 70s a friend of mine (and Leo Kottke’s soundman) called me up and told me to come over to his house.
-They’d just finished a tour and he had Leo’s guitars in his front hall.
-“You can play them if you’re careful.”
+He and Leo had just finished a tour and he had Leo’s guitars in his front hall.
+He said, “You can play them if you’re careful.”
 I zoomed over.
 The action was very high on the two twelve-string guitars and the strings were dead.
 It sounded like Leo.
 I decided then and there that I would make dead strings my sound.
 If you get used to the bright, ringing tone of new strings, you’ll have to change them all the time.
 Dead is better.

 I bought a piano, a good one.
 I took piano lessons at MacPhail Music School with Susana Pinto.